Read time 10 minutes

 A-4) For me, they are easy to access.
 My supplements and food that keep my jerking low cost a lot of money.
 So far there is no known cure for what I have.
 The condition isn’t listed in the DSM or the ICD.
 It’s not on the map yet.
 It’s multi-faceted.
 Typically, people with this condition get diagnosed with Insomnia or Myoclonus.
 Neither of which is descriptive enough to cover the condition or lead folks to research.
 Please see my website if you’re interested, www.hypnicjerking.com

 Q-5) How did the treatment affect your family’s financial situation?
 Did you have to take loans or borrow money from friends and family?

 A-5) Yes, my parents have supported me fiscally through this.
-Now that I am in better control, I am spending less money on testing and dr appts.
-However, I was never able to save it.
+Now that I am in better control, I am spending less money on testing and doctor appts.
+But, I was never able to save it.

 Q-6) Are you trying out any alternate healing techniques?

 A-6) All I do is “alternative”, in the sense that everything I use is off-label.
 I have to pour very little water in my electrolytes or CSM binder, to get it to stop any jerking that might come on.
 I came by this awareness after years of trial and error.
 The directions say to use it with at least a full glass of water, which does nothing for me.
 I use lidocaine cream, as someone in my group discovered this clearance.
 I am so thankful for my “nightstand” remedies, without them, I would likely still be a wreck.
 Atlas Orthogonal, neurological chiropractic, regenerative medicine, and manual osteopathy all don’t typically fall under traditional Western medicine.
 My main physician is a functional MD.
 I try not to go to allopathic doctors when I can help it.
 Although I’m not jerking much at all and haven’t had a sleepless night in ages, I’m still rehabbing my sleep, and trying some interesting non-traditional approaches.